 A week prior to your stay, the host will email you the visitor manual which includes the yurt address and GPS location.
 In general, it is about 15 minutes NW of Victor, Idaho.

 There is no hiking involved, simply walk up about 150 yards to the yurt.

 How can I make a reservation?

 Reservations can be made on Air B&B here!
 You can also just search for “Yur-Treat Idaho”.
 You will get an email with the lockbox code to access the yurt a few days prior to your trip along with the visitors manual.
-If you are brand new to Air B&B, use this link to get up to $65 off your first qualifying booking.

 How much does it cost to stay at the yurt?